Eliza Anne Mitchell

 Brief Life History of Eliza Anne

 When Eliza Anne Mitchell was born on 27 September 1857, in Onondaga, Onondaga, Brant, Ontario, Canada, her father, William Harry Mitchell, was 31 and her mother, Charlotte Bloomfield, was 27.
 She married Ebenezer Wilson on 12 July 1876, in Ontario, Canada.
 They were the parents of at least 3 sons and 3 daughters.
-She lived in Charlotteville, Norfolk, Ontario, Canada in 1871 and South Battleford, Battle River No. 438, Saskatchewan, Canada in 1926.
+She lived in Charlotteville, Norfolk, Ontario, Canada in 1871 and South Battleford, Saskatchewan, Canada in 1926.
 She died on 10 April 1937, in Kent, Ontario, Canada, at the age of 79, and was buried in Chatham-Kent, Ontario, Canada.

 Photos and Memories (0)